7 minute read

 end)).toEqual({ 1, 3, 2 })

-takes a list and a vararg of functions that create keys to sort by.
+end)sort takes a list and a vararg of functions that create keys to sort by.
 Key functions are called in order until one doesn't match.

-local LocalizationService = game:GetService("LocalizationService")
+localizeIntlocal LocalizationService = game:GetService("LocalizationService")

 local localizationTable